-Advocating for a loved one who is experiencing cancer symptoms can be complicated.
-Especially, when the symptoms are crazy, erratic and don’t seem to have a common thread.
+Advocating for a family member or close friend who is experiencing cancer symptoms can be complicated.
+Especially, when the symptoms are crazy, erratic, and don’t seem to have a common thread.

-My dad for example, completely lost his hearing and was totally blind in one eye, as a result of a weird syndrome that came with his cancer.
+My dad for example, completely lost his hearing and was totally blind in one eye, as a result of a weird syndrome (Paraneoplastic syndrome) that came with his cancer.

-When you are dealing with several symptoms that are serious in nature, and are being referred to specialists that focus on and treat specific things…
+When you are dealing with several symptoms that are serious in nature and are being referred to specialist health professionals that focus on and treat specific things…

 That probably means there has not been one Dr. who has watched this progression from start to finish like you have.

-So, it’s your job to make sure the doctors clearly understand what is happening, so they can help you fix it.
+It’s the role of an advocate to make sure the different people seeing your loved one clearly understands what’s happening, so they can help you fix it.

-How do you make sure you’re effectively advocating for a loved one in a situation like this?
+How do you make sure you’re effectively advocating for better health in a situation like this?

 Give Details and Use Examples

-Give details and use examples of things that are happening.
-Discuss any risks associated with these details.
+The most important thing you can do is give details and use examples of things that are happening.
+Discuss any risks associated with these details, or any medical decisions that have been made.

 Your job is to paint the “big picture” in a way that will get you the help you need.